tt0y/americor-test/README.md

 ### 1. Import Postman collection

-In the root of the project, you will find a file named **Americor test.postman_collection.json**.
+In the root of the project, you will find a file [Americor test.postman_collection.json](Americor%20test.postman_collection.json).

 To use the collection in Postman: